Submitted for Approval: December 7, 2015

 Procedures and Responsibilities

-The designated official shall notify the TTI Compliance Office, SECO and OGC following the receipt of a complaint or report.
+The designated official shall notify the System Ethics and Compliance Office (SECO) and the Office of General Counsel (OGC) following the receipt of a complaint or report.

 The Title IX Coordinator will provide a quarterly report to SECO on all alleged violations.

-Any TTI employee who experiences, observes, or becomes aware of illegal discrimination, sexual harassment and/or retaliation must promptly report the incident(s) to his or her immediate supervisor, other TTI administrators, or TTI Human Resources.
+Any TTI employee who experiences, observes, or becomes aware of alleged or suspected discrimination must promptly report the incident(s) to his or her immediate supervisor, other TTI administrators, or TTI Ethics and Compliance.
+Complaints of discrimination may also be reported anonymously through TTI’s Risk, Fraud & Misconduct Hotline located on the tti.tamu.edu website.

-Employees may, at any time, file a complaint with TTI Human Resources or any local, state or federal civil rights office, including the Equal Employment Opportunity Commission, the Texas Workforce Commission’s Civil Rights Division, or with the U.S. Department of Education Office of Civil Rights.
+Employees may, at any time, file a complaint with TTI Ethics and Compliance or any local, state or federal civil rights office, including the Equal Employment Opportunity Commission, the Texas Workforce Commission’s Civil Rights Division, or with the U.S. Department of Education Office of Civil Rights.

 TTI requires that all employees cooperate fully with those performing an investigation pursuant to this rule.
 No employee may retaliate against a person for participating in an investigation under this rule.

-As outlined in System Regulation 08.01.01, Civil Rights Compliance, Section 2.2, only certain employees may keep reports of alleged violations confidential.
+As outlined in System Regulation 08.01.01, Civil Rights Compliance, Section 2.3, only certain employees may keep reports of alleged violations confidential.
 All other employees informed of possible discrimination should advise the reporter that they cannot keep the information confidential and are required to report it.
 An employee’s failure to report alleged or suspected discrimination may result in disciplinary action, including dismissal.
+Confidential complaints can be made to a licensed counselor at the TAMUS Employee Assistance Program at (979) 845-3711.

 TTI complies with the civil rights complaint processing procedures outlined by Section 4 of System Regulation 08.01.01, Civil Rights Compliance.